camperdave/MTGO2Decked/README.md

 ### Instructions

-1. Open MTGO
+1. Open MTGO and Log in
-	1a.
-(Log in)
-2. Open the Collections tab
+2. Open the Collections tab and make sure to select "Show Versions Seperately" under the View dropdown
 3. Right Click -> Select All
 4. Export Selected Cards
 5. Save as a **CSV** file somewhere you can find it